dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/UKWebb/C20K-getting-started.md

 It can be useful to keep a note of ROM CRCs when they are first loaded, especially to sideways RAM to check for corruption.
-Here you can see that the ROMS at #1 and #F have the same CRC.
+Here you can see that the ROMS at #1 and #F have different CRCs and are different versions of the same ROM.

+It's worth noting that BASIC2 has a CRC of EC08 and MOS 1.20 has a CRC of 4694
+- the MOS is usually loaded from SLOT #9 on the C20K, or from slot #8 if the MOSRAM button is held down at boot see [Extra buttons](#extra-buttons)

 ## ROM Notes

-In map 0 (the default map, for alternate map see [Alternate ROM sets](#alternate-rom-sets)) the even numbered slots map to battery backed RAM and odd numbered slots map to Flash EEPROM.
-There is little difference between the two except that RAM is marginally faster but is more susceptible to accidental erasure or corruption
+On the C20K slot #E (14) maps to ChipRAM, other even numbered slots map to battery backed RAM and odd numbered slots map to Flash EEPROM.
+There is little difference between the two except that RAM is faster but is more susceptible to accidental erasure or corruption.

+[UkWebb, the current firmware the Flash memory runs at 4MHz in 6502 emulation mode - I'm aiming to get it running at 8MHz in which case there will be no difference in speed between RAM and Flash.
+I'd be interested if you have any opinion on how to arrange Flash vs BB Ram, I went odd-even and it kind of stuck but maybe there's a better plan?
+I'll probably get rid of slot #E being different at some point soon.]

-## VideoNULA
+## Load VideoNULA ROM

 Some of the demos in this document work best when there is a VideoNULA ROM loaded.
 They use the advanced palette features of the NULA.
 However,